 Definition: Omaha hands must use exactly two hole cards and exactly three board cards.

-Example: holding one heart with four hearts on the board is not a flush by itself in Omaha.
+Plain example: Holding one heart with four hearts on the board is not a flush by itself in Omaha.

 Common confusion: Omaha does not let you use one, three or four hole cards to make a hand.